 From 1 September 2018, as a result of a joint review between the State Library of Western Australia and representatives from the Public Libraries WA Group, what can be requested via Public Libraries Interlibrary Loans has changed.
-Impact of the changes will be reviewed over the next 12 months.

 The following items cannot be requested on interlibrary loan:

-- No items less than 12 months old – both fiction and nonfiction
+- No items less than 12 months old

-- No audiobooks, music or DVDs.
+- No music CDs or DVDs

 Frequently asked questions